You may need to explore your browser's developer console to identify the root cause of an issue in Spreadsheet.com.

 When troubleshooting in Spreadsheet.com you may wish to use your browser's developer console.
 Or, you might be asked to explore the console by members of the Community Forum or the Spreadsheet.com support team.

 Different web browsers have different names for these built in tools:

 Each browser has a slightly different way to open their developer consoles.
 But one universal way to access the console is to navigate to a portion of the Spreadsheet.com where right-clicking shows you browser options, then to right-click, and select "Inspect" or "Inspect Element".

 Depending on your browser and settings, this will open a developer menu with multiple options to see the page's source code, a console to see what scripts are running, security checks, and more.

 In addition to screenshots, you may also be asked to save the console log directly.
-To do so, right click on the console area shown above and select Save as... from the dropdown menu.
+To do so, right click on the console area and select Save as... (in most browsers) from the dropdown menu.

 A file of the console log will be saved on your computer and can be sent to our support team if requested.